 We will bear the costs relating to the registration and sale of the Class A common shares and Series C Preferred Shares offered by this prospectus, other than any underwriting discounts and commissions and transfer taxes, if any.
-We have agreed to indemnify the Selling Shareholders against certain liabilities, including liabilities of any violation us of the Securities Act, the Exchange Act, and state securities laws applicable to us and relating to the registration of the shares offered by this prospectus that have not resulted from written information provided by the Selling Shareholders to us expressly for use in connection with such registration.
-We have agreed with the Selling Shareholders to use best efforts to keep the registration statement of which this prospectus constitutes a part effective until (a) all of our Class A common shares and Series C Preferred Shares covered by this prospectus have been disposed of pursuant to and in accordance with the registration statement, (b) such Class A common shares and Series C Preferred Shares have been distributed pursuant to Rule 144 or Rule 145 of the Securities Act (or any successor rule), (c) a registration statement on Form S-8 covering such Class A common shares and Series C Preferred Shares is effective, (d) such Class A common shares and Series C Preferred Shares may be sold without registration pursuant to Rule 144 of the Securities Act without volume or manner-of-sale restrictions pursuant to Rule 144 or (e) such Class A common shares and Series C Preferred Shares are otherwise disposed of and thereafter such securities may be resold without subsequent registration under the Securities Act.
+We have agreed to indemnify the Selling Shareholders against certain liabilities of any violation us of the Securities Act, the Exchange Act, and state securities laws applicable to us and relating to the registration of the shares offered by this prospectus that have not resulted from written information provided by the Selling Shareholders to us expressly for use in connection with such registration.
+We have agreed with the Selling Shareholders to use best efforts to keep the registration statement of which this prospectus constitutes a part effective until (a) all of our Class A common shares and Series C Preferred Shares covered by this prospectus have been disposed of pursuant to and in accordance with the registration statement, (b) such Class A common shares and Series C Preferred Shares may be sold without registration pursuant to Rule 144 or Rule 145 of the Securities Act (or any successor rule), (c) a registration statement on Form S-8 covering such Class A common shares and Series C Preferred Shares may be sold without registration pursuant to Rule 144 of the Securities Act without volume or manner-of-sale restrictions pursuant to Rule 144 or (e) such Class A common shares and Series C Preferred Shares are otherwise disposed of and thereafter such securities may be resold without subsequent registration under the Securities Act.